diogoaurelio/schedoscopeWiki/Storage-Formats.md

 * `var moduleLocationPathBuilder: String => String`: for a given environment, the default implementation produces the `moduleLocationPath` using `moduleNameBuilder`.
 * `locationPathBuilder: String => String`: for a given environment, the default builder computes `locationPath` using `moduleLocationPathBuilder` and `n`.
 The latter will be surrounded by `additionalStoragePathPrefix` and `additionalStoragePathSuffix`, if set.
 * `partitionPathBuilder: () => String`: this builder creates a view's `partitionSpec`.
 By default, this is the standard Hive `/partitionColumn=partitionValue` pattern.

+Moreover, the schema path prefix for the Avro storage format can be changed by assigning a custom function to
+* `avroSchemaPathPrefixBuilder: String => String`: for a given environment `env`, the default implementation produces the path `/hdp/${env}/global/datadictionary/schema/avro`.